 Skip to content

 Did you know personality tends to get better over time?
 Psychologists call it “the maturity principle.”
-It’s when people become more extroverted, emotionally stable, agreeable and conscientious as they grow older.
-Of course, some individuals might change less than others, but in general, the maturity principle applies to everyone.
+It describes how people gradually become more emotionally stable, agreeable, conscientious, and often more extroverted as they age.

 I don’t know about you, but I’m definitely less impulsive and more self-confident than when I was in my 20s.
 And now I understand why: our personalities can adapt, and this helps us to cope with the challenges that life throws at us.